MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-3-c4686.md

 ## Remarks

 A class template specialization wasn't defined before it was used in a return type.
-Anything that instantiates the class resolves C4686; declaring an instance or accessing a member (for example, `C<int>::some_member_function`) are also options.
+Anything that instantiates the class resolves C4686; declaring an instance or accessing a member (for example, `C<int>::some_member`) are also options.

 This warning is off by default.
 For more information, see [Compiler warnings that are off by default](../../preprocessor/compiler-warnings-that-are-off-by-default.md).